rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Bob Dylan wins Nobel prize.
 (Mongo says "Rock n Roll.
 Form a band.
 Arts are important.
 Students never know, one may win a Nobel for Rock n Roll!")

 1. The Tigger Suit (post on halloween).

+1. Indexing these pages.

+1. Code camp papers for SIGCSE.

 1. Used (pre-owned), Copied, Borrowed, Reissued: Moral and Legal issues in obtaining creative works.